21 February 2021

 Introduction

 This is the third post on the connection between consciousness and the UFO phenomenon.
 However, this post has a somewhat different purpose than the two previous ones.
-I`ll come to the point of this post further down.
+I will come to the point of this post further down.

 That is, of course, highly speculative.
-Still, even prominent people like Sir Roger Penrose endorse the view of consciousness as a fundamental property of the universe (but not in a panpsychism-manner, as my last question in the paragraph above is, perhaps, implying).
-That is, consciousness is not an emergent phenomenon or epiphenomenal.
+Still, even prominent people like Sir Roger Penrose endorse the view of consciousness as a fundamental property of the universe (but not in a panpsychist-manner, as my last question in the paragraph above is, perhaps, implying).
+Consciousness is not an emergent phenomenon or epiphenomenal.
 You can read about the philosophical underpinnings and problems of emergent properties in this entry on plato.standford.edu.

 But, whatever the studies of consciousness -- and the UFO phenomenon -- will tell us about human nature, science cannot tell us what we should do with all the data and the results.

 How should we respond, if at all, to results that show that, say, we do not have a self?
-Or what should we do with the knowledge that we are not alone in the universe?
+Or what should we do knowing that we are not alone in the universe?

 The point of this post